AI-Model-Development/lab01/README.md

 For this activity, you'll be given a dataset that contains both `training` and `test` examples.
 You'll need to break this dataset into two datasets: `train.csv` and `test.csv`.

 ## Datasheet for your dataset:
-Your datasets contains the following information:
+Your datasets contain the following information:

 | Feature       | Description |
 | -----------       | ----------- |